-La Violeta was opened a little more than a year ago by two passionate experts, who will give you tasters until you find a vermouth to suit you.
+La Violeta was opened some 3 years ago by two passionate experts, who will give you tasters until you find a vermouth to suit you.
 I love the atmosphere; inside rock music is always playing, and the super-friendly owners always seem to be having a great time.
-There is a good sized terraza, which is where it’s at in the summer here in Madrid.
+There is a good-sized terraza, which is where it’s at in the summer here in Madrid.
 I have become an enthusiastic regular.

 Enjoy your vermut like a true Madrileño, with ice, a slice of orange and a squirt of “sifón” (soda water), accompanied by a “gilda” or “bandarilla”, which are little tapas featuring anchovies, olives, and pickled chilis, onions or gherkins speared onto a stick.
 If you want something more substantial, they make delicious “tostas” topped with things like cheese, smoked salmon or anchovies.